SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     ./feature.txt

-  - Reading of the input files for training and test: test/X_test.txt, test/y_test.txt, test/subject_test, train/X_train.txt, train/y_train.txt, train/subject_train
+  - Reading of the input files for training and test: test/X_test.txt, test/y_test.txt, test/subject_test,
-    for X_test and X_train, the labels are defined by the column 2 of features dataset.
+    train/X_train.txt, train/y_train.txt, train/subject_train

+B - SELECT RELEVANT COLUMNS
+Only the features containing the string "mean" an "std" are selected thanks to grep function.
+Then the corresponding names are modified to remove special character such as (),-, which make the names difficult to read.
+Also, uppercase are removed.

-B - ASSEMBLING OF THE DATA IN ONE SINGLE DATA SET
+C - ASSEMBLING OF THE DATA IN ONE SINGLE DATA SET

-columns assembled with cbind() as follow for both test and train data: subject, X, y lines are assembled with rbind(), to have one single dataset for test and train.
+lines are assembled with rbind(), to have one single dataset for test and train on the three set of variables.

-C - SELECT RELEVANT COLUMNS
-Only the columns containing string mean an std are selected.
-Of course Activity_id and subject_id also remain in the dataframe
+Then the X data set is truncated to select only the "mean" and "std" columns cretaed in B.
+Finally, the full dataset is assembled with cbind between Subjetc, Y and X.

 D - REPLACE THE ACTIVITYIF BY ITS NAME
 The name is taken from the activity_label file.

-E - TIDY THE NAMES
-Some "()" are removed from the names as they are not very intuitive.
-Also all the uppercase are removed.

-F - SUMMARIZE THE DATA
+E - SUMMARIZE THE DATA
 The script uses the group_by function to summarize the mean values by subject_id and activity.
 In the result datasset, there will therefore be 30 subjects * 6 activities = 180 lines

-G - WRITE THE DATA ON AN EXTERNAL FILE
+F - WRITE THE DATA ON AN EXTERNAL FILE